 “Funny, we are all alike, yet still different enough to think differently.
 Our wrong is never right, as we all look and act the same.”
 Jon Barnes

-My actions and judgements are misguided and wrong when I do not communicate effectively with God, family and people.
+My actions and judgments are misguided and wrong when I do not communicate effectively with God, family, and people.
 It is my responsibility to engage and master the tools of life with all that I have.
-Our laziness prevent us from digging deeper past the amount of work that it takes to simply make a true statement, phone call, or write a love letter explaining our position.
+Our laziness prevents us from digging deeper past the amount of work that it takes to simply make a true statement, phone call, or write a love letter explaining our position.

 We encourage mistakes by not allowing ourselves time to check, re-read, re-focus, and recalculate our ability and effectiveness to love each other.
 The proof is in your own writing, works, words, charity, dreams, and reality, based on your love for God and His good work of faith in your life; or the lack of love and faith.
 I have learned to blame myself for my own misinterpretations of the obvious, truth of simplicity.
 We are all dumb!
 Wise up.